alexander-schranz/AWS-Elastic-Beanstalk-PHP-Symfony-Example/README.md

 eb logs
 ```

-The full logs you can download via the AWS Website then have also a look at:
+The full logs you can download via the AWS Website the following logs:

  - `eb-engine.log`
  - `cfn-init.log`
- - `cfn-init-cmd.log` (this log file help me to find illegal syntax in mac `command` script)
+ - `cfn-init-cmd.log` (this log file helped me find illegal syntax in my `command` scripts)